 Frogs are common throughout the world.
 There are over 85 species here in the United States.
 The most common species include tree frogs, toads and bullfrogs.
 Tree frogs and bullfrogs are most common where there is adequate water for their survival and reproduction.
 Toads are more prevalent where it is dry.
 Though tree frogs are considered beneficial because they eat insects, in some cases local populations can become a nuisance.

-Related articles: CUBAN TREEFROGS CURLY TAILS FROGS LIZARDS SNAKES TOADS TREEFROGS
+Related articles: CUBAN TREEFROGS CURLY TAILS FROGS LIZARDS SALAMANDERS SNAKES TOADS TREEFROGS

 All pest control articles: PEST ARTICLES

 Bullfrogs can become a problem for many reasons.
-Mostly water dwelling, these frogs will migrate by the thousands when seeking a water supply.
-They commonly exist in ponds and lakes but adults will forage to new environments when local water supply isn’t adequate or if they cannot find enough food.
+Mostly water dwelling, these frogs will migrate by the thousands when seeking water.
+They commonly exist in ponds and lakes but adults will forage to new environments when the local water supply isn’t adequate or if they can’t find food.
 Bullfrogs will readily move into any body of water they find.
 This includes pools, koi ponds, lakes, streams, swamps, drainage ditches and even bird baths.
-Bullfrogs will eat most any insect but also love to feast upon fish eggs and small larvae.
-When bullfrogs move into ponds that are used for fish reproduction like those found on fish farms, the damage they do can be costly.
+Bullfrogs will eat most any insect but also love to feast on fish eggs and small fish larvae.
+When bullfrogs move into ponds used for fish reproduction like those found on fish farms, the damage they do can be costly.
 For this reason there are several control measures which might have to be done.

 Give us a call if you need further help.
 Our toll free is 1-800-877-7290 and we’re open Monday through Thursday, 8:00 AM to 7:00 PM.
 On Friday, 8:30 AM to 5:00 PM and on Saturday, 9:00 AM to 2:00 PM (Eastern Standard Time).